-Conceptual Frame
+EDLP Conceptual Frame

 Creating a diverse and inclusive community capable of addressing complex social issues and interrogating persistent global issues undergirds the programs in Educational Leadership and Policy.
 The challenges facing us in the 21st century require diverse thinkers and educators who can work collaboratively, creatively, and with integrity to positively impact schooling and affect social change.
-That diversity extends to identities beyond race, ethnicity, and gender to include sexual orientation, gender, socioeconomic status, life experiences, religion, and political and ideological perspectives.
+That diversity extends to identities beyond just race, ethnicity, and gender to include sexual orientation, gender, socioeconomic status, life experiences, religion, and political and ideological perspectives.

 Our intellectual challenge, then, is to continue to reorient our programs to feature the range of theoretical and empirical scholarship that will enhance the ability of our graduates to effectively transform current structures and practices in the schools and in public policy.
-We recognize that all of our aims, ethics, and practices are interconnected and interdependent, and that we all share responsibility for equity and diversity in collaboration with colleagues in the college, university, schools, businesses, community colleges, and Arizona's diverse communities.
+To achieve our aspirations for an EDLP new generation, we recognize that all of our aims, ethics, and practices are interconnected and interdependent, and that we all share responsibility for equity and diversity in collaboration with colleagues in the college, university, schools, businesses, community colleges, and Arizona's diverse communities.
 In sum,